California Rental Laws - An Overview of Landlord-Tenant Rights in San Francisco

 • Deny applicants who do not meet screening criteria.

-• Choose not to renew a lease for any lawful reason.
+• Choose not to renew a lease or rental agreement for the rental unit for any lawful reason.

 • Withhold part of a security deposit for damages or unpaid rent.

-• Raise rent in accordance with rent control laws.
+• Raise the monthly rent in accordance with local rent control laws, all while following the local rent control ordinance.

 • Draft and enforce lease terms.